tutumcloud/api-docs/source/index.md

 HTTP responses are given in JSON format, so the following `Accept` header is required for every API call:

 `Accept: application/json`

+### STREAM API

+The Tutum STREAM API is reachable through the following hostnames:

+`wss://stream.tutum.co/`

+The stream api requires to have the endpoint added to the request and then add the user and token as query params to end up with a url like this:

+`wss://stream.tutum.co/v1/events?token=apikey&user=username`